Golden Helix is committed to helping you succeed.

 SVS comes with an array of resources for learning and utilizing the software to get the most out of your data including tutorials, add-on scripts, example data and projects, and much more.

 "Seeing is believing" with richly interactive data visualization that provides unprecedented whole genome views and easy navigation of your data.
-Visually detect CNVs across many samples or confirm optimal segmenting results with our powerful genome browser.
+Visually detect CNVs across many samples or confirm optimal segmenting results with the integration of GenomeBrowse as SVS's visualization engine.
 Generate cluster plots of allele intensities to filter poor quality markers.
 Visualize CNV association p-values alongside SNP p-values.
 And when you finalize the views you want, you can save them to a number of publication quality formats, including scalable vector graphics.
+Learn more about GenomeBrowse as a standalone tool »

 The core architecture of SVS has been designed to efficiently handle datasets of virtually any size and type on a desktop computer.
 SVS natively supports over 70 different file formats and over 40 export formats to streamline data management, ensuring you spend most of your time on the more important aspects of analysis.